QuinnHilger/BlockMarket/README.md

 In order to begin shopping on our web page, please follow the instructions below to get BlockMarket running locally.

+Disclaimer: The following write up describes how to run and navigate the web application of a completed version with an integrated back end.
+This current version of the repository will run and display a react app that uses static data.
+The repository also contains code for the backend and server, however it is incomplete and not integrated into a singular working version.

 First: clone the BlockMarket repository that you're currently looking at into a local machine.
 This can easilly be done by following the clone instructions on github.
 Once cloned,